Fr Matthew Charlesworth SJJesuit PriestSociety of JesusJesuit priest working in Southern AfricaFr. MatthewCharlesworthSJ

 - Where in my life am I being invited to trust God’s presence rather than rely only on my own control?

-- Whose dignity is God asking me to protect or honour this week, especially where it costs me time, comfort, or certainty?
+- Whose dignity is God asking me to honour this week, especially where it costs me time, comfort, or certainty?

-- What simple, concrete yes can I offer, like Mary, so that Christ may take flesh again in my world?
+- And what simple, concrete yes can I offer, like Mary, so that Christ may take flesh again in my world?

 In preparing this homily, I consulted various resources to deepen my understanding of today’s readings, including using Magisterium AI for assistance.
 The final content remains the responsibility of the author.